hancomins/cson/README.md

     User user = user.optObject("user", User.class, null);
     //
     ```
   * If you put in CSONObject a Collection containing objects of a @CSON annotated class, it will be serialized as JSONArray data.
-However, the opposite case has not yet been implemented.
     ```java
     @CSON
     public static class User {